paxsomnius/Algoneer-ASA/README.md

 This project was a great introduction into blockchain programming and I have learned alot so much this project has morphed into a DAPP, check back here or the socials for updates.

-If this repo has blessed to you to the point you want to give back, buy me a beer, Algorand address: X4HDO7GP4NCYZZ4OCWDBCKAUXO4XJK3GLTTJGJQ63FNVXSMPL4PBP52RWA
+If this repo has blessed you to the point you want to give back, buy me a beer, Algorand address: X4HDO7GP4NCYZZ4OCWDBCKAUXO4XJK3GLTTJGJQ63FNVXSMPL4PBP52RWA